RonaldDijkstra/folkingebrew/source/content/_terms-and-conditions.md

 Article 3 – Applicability
 Article 4 – The offer
 Article 5 – The contract
-Article 6 –Right of withdrawal
+Article 6 – Right of withdrawal
 Article 7 – Costs in case of withdrawal
 Article 8 – Exceptions to the right of withdrawal Article 9 – The price